-In accordance with Regulation 55, Council may restrict the development or location of any use or activity that might release or emit a hazardous or noxious substance that would affect neighbouring properties.
+In accordance with Regulation 55, Council may restrict the development or location of any use or activity that might be dangerous or might release or emit a hazardous or noxious substance that would affect neighbouring properties.

-11. Kennels
+14. Kennels

 The development of a new kennel, if permitted as a Discretionary Use, will adhere to such terms and conditions set by Council to minimize potential noise, odour, and other impacts on neighbouring land uses.